keerah/SendTo_FFmpeg/README.md

 You'll find your new preset item there.
 The corresponding **.bat** file will run ffmpeg to convert it and then will place the result into same folder with something like **_420_high.mp4** added to your filename.

-## 3rd way
+## Shell

 Use it in CMD or Powershell as usual.

-## Notes
+# Notes

 This works with Windows OS only.
-If you're on a Mac you can reuse the FFmpeg parameters from these scripts to create your scripts.

 Each batch has a brief description of its functionality inside.
-SendTo_FFmpeg has its global settings: Path to FFmpeg, FFmpeg verbosity level,pause after encoding, and descriptive naming.
+SendTo_FFmpeg has its global settings: Path to FFmpeg, FFmpeg verbosity level, pause after encoding, and descriptive naming.
 They affect all batches at once.
 You can change them by editing **sendtoffmpeg_settings.cmd**, their brief description is inside the file.
-If you put a copy of **sendtoffmpeg_settings.cmd** into the folder with your source video files the scripts will use these settings instead of the global, this lets you use different settings for different folders.
+If you put a copy of **sendtoffmpeg_settings.cmd** into the folder with your source video files, the scripts will use these settings instead of the globals, this lets you use different settings for different folders.

-You can visit my [blog](https://keeraah.blogspot.com/2018/02/ffmpeg-lifehack-1.html) for more info.
-I update this batch set regularly.